|Study Guide 2017

 You can only be admitted to one study programme each semester.
 If you have been admitted to one programme and accept admission to another programme in the complementary admission round, you will be removed from the first programme.

 Rules about postponed admission are also listed in the LiU rules and regulation database.

-Postponed Admission can only be granted for student admitted to study programme in the ordinary admission rounds.
-A student who was admitted in complementary admission rounds (reserve or late admission) or admitted to part of a programme can not be granted postponed admission.
+Postponed Admission can only be granted for student admitted to study programme in the regular admission rounds.
+A student who was admitted in complementary admission rounds ( admission from waiting list or after late admission) or admitted to part of a programme can not be granted postponed admission.